ChrisKidney/GameProgramming-Assignment3-AsteroidFlight/README.md

 # Asteroid Flight
-# Assignment 3 for Practical Game Programming Class at Athabasca University
+# Assignment at Athabasca University
 ## Overview
 Small vertical scrolling space shooter game made in C++ with the Allegro game library for a class assignment.